estefaniams-han/desktop_pomodoro/README.md

 ## Key Features

-### Pomodoro Timer ⏰
+### Pomodoro Timer
-- **Work Mode**: 25 minutes of laser-focused concentration 💪
+- **Work Mode**: 25 minutes of laser-focused concentration
-- **Break Mode**: 5 minutes of sweet, well-deserved rest 😌
+- **Break Mode**: 5 minutes of sweet, well-deserved rest
 - Timer with MM:SS format to keep things neat and clear
 - Play/Pause buttons to control the timer (you got this, no stress!)
-- Restart button to reset the timer when you finish 💡
+- Restart button to reset the timer when you finish

-### Interactive Interface ✨
+### Interactive Interface
 - **Custom frameless window**: Sleek, clean design with your own custom window controls (minimize and close)
-- **Transparent window**: Modern, minimal, and oh-so-aesthetic 👀
+- **Transparent window**: Modern, minimal, and oh-so-aesthetic
 - **Draggable window**: Place the app wherever feels best on your screen (freedom!)
 - **Dynamic GIFs**: An animated fox & bunny that changes depending on the mode:
-  - `idle.gif`: When the timer is paused (chill time 🐱)
+  - `idle.gif`: When the timer is paused (chill time)
   - `working.gif`: During active work mode (let’s hustle!)
-  - `break.gif`: When it's time to take a break (you earned it 💤)
+  - `break.gif`: When it's time to take a break (you earned it)

-### Motivation and Notifications 💬
+### Motivation and Notifications
 - **Random motivational quotes**:
   - 8 unique quotes for work mode (e.g., "Focus!
-You're doing great!", "Productivity is your superpower 💖")
+You're doing great!", "Productivity is your superpower")
-  - 8 unique quotes for break mode (e.g., "Time to recharge your batteries ⚡", "Rest up, you deserve it!")
+  - 8 unique quotes for break mode (e.g., "Time to recharge your batteries", "Rest up, you deserve it!")
   - Quotes change randomly each time you start the timer (because variety is the spice of life!)
 - **Sound notification**: A bell tone rings when the timer finishes (get ready to jump into the next task!)
   - Automatically stops when: